onunez177/kopycat/README.md

 ## Security

-This software (and, indeed, its underlying libraries) have not been audited by cryptographers.
+This software have not been audited by cryptographers.
 This utility is not intended to protect truly secret information.
 It is meant to safegaurd sensitive information.

 Whats the distinction?
 Sensitive information is to be shared, but with a limited audience; its not meant to be public, but if prying eyes found it the costs would